Tribune, out of Chapter 11, set to begin makeover as TV company

 Adgate said WGN already has some programming that is attractive to advertisers, especially its live broadcasts of professional sports in Chicago such as Chicago Cubs baseball and Chicago Bulls basketball.

 Tribune also has built digital channel Antenna TV.
-It now has 71 affiliates, including TV stations owned by Gannett and Media General, and delivers broadcasts of old shows like "Leave it to Beaver," "Barney Miller" and "Alfred Hitchcock Presents" that Tribune says reaches more than 61 percent of the country.
+It now has 71 affiliates, including TV stations owned by Gannett (GCI.N) and Media General MEG.N, and delivers broadcasts of old shows like "Leave it to Beaver," "Barney Miller" and "Alfred Hitchcock Presents" that Tribune says reaches more than 61 percent of the country.

 Its TV assets include local stations in the nation's three largest markets, New York, Chicago and Los Angeles, which advertisers covet.
 The station group reaches 80 percent of U.S. households, according to its website.
 In 1995, Tribune tried to use its local station to create its own TV network.